philsherry/govuk-cypress/README.md

 This is **not** a replacement for the tests that come with the GOV.UK Prototype Kit—far, *far* from it.

 This is **not** something that you will have to install into your service to see results.
+(Although, that part will come later.)

 ## What this is